-Join Jess Stratton for an in-depth discussion in this video Launching the app and signing in, part of Learn Outlook for Mac 2016: The Basics.
+Join Jess Stratton for an in-depth discussion in this video Launching the app and signing in, part of Learning Outlook for Mac 2016.

 - I have Office 2016 for Mac installed, but I haven't launched it yet.
 After it's been installed, I'm going to launch my Microsoft Outlook and this is what we'll see.
 In the "Welcome to Outlook" prompt, I'm going to click the right arrow a few times.
 I can read some new features.
 And then I'll click the blue "Get Started" button down at the bottom.
 The first thing I have to do is sign in to activate Office.
 I'm going to sign in because I already have an Office 365 account.
 If you don't have an Office 365 account, and you haven't purchased a subscription, that's ok.

 You still need a Microsoft account to use this and you can get one for free.
 You can sign up at office.live.com.
 You may already have a Microsoft account.
 For example, if you have an Xbox Live account or if you've already used an email address like outlook.com or hotmail.com.
 I'm going to sign in.
 In this case, I do have an Office 365 account so I'm going to use that.
 I'll click the blue "Next" button and now I'm prompted to put in my password.